maxatome/go-vitotrol/README.md

 - rget ATTR_NAME ...   refresh then get the value of attributes ATTR_NAME, ...
                          on vitodata server
 - rget all             refresh than get all known attributes on vitodata server
+- bget ATTR_IDX ...    get the value of attributes ATTR_IDX, ... on vitodata
+                         server without checking their validity before (for developing purpose)
+- rbget ATTR_IDX ...   refresh then get the value of attributes ATTR_IDX, ...
+                         on vitodata server without checking their validity before (for developing purpose)
 - set ATTR_NAME VALUE  set the value of attribute ATTR_NAME to VALUE
 - timesheet TIMESHEET ...
                        get the timesheet TIMESHEET data